Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

   >FFLAGS = -O2 -fPIC -qopenmp

-  >LIBS =  -L${MKLROOT}/lib/intel64 -lmkl_scalapack_lp64 -lmkl_intel_lp64 -lmkl_sequential -lmkl_core   -lmkl_blacs_intelmpi_lp64 -mkl -qopenmp -lpthread -lm -ldl
+  >LIBS =  -L${MKLROOT}/lib/intel64 -lmkl_scalapack_lp64 -lmkl_intel_lp64 -lmkl_core -lmkl_blacs_intelmpi_lp64 -mkl -qopenmp -lpthread -lm -ldl

-Then, we proceed to the 'make' step.
-For NEC's compiler, we must add additional terms.
+ Then, we proceed to the 'make' step, where for NEC's compiler we must add additional terms.
-For the six files including "iokp.f", "m_mixing.F90", "m_ts_contour_neq.f90", "m_ts_electype.F90",  "m_ts_weight.F90" and " ofc.f90", we change the correct statement 'e13.6' from 'e12.6' (it must be exact !).
+For the six files including "iokp.f", "m_mixing.F90", "m_ts_contour_neq.f90", "m_ts_electype.F90",  "m_ts_weight.F90" and " ofc.f90", we change the "correct" statement of 'e13.6' from 'e12.6' (it must be written exactly !).
 Next point is that we must comment out the $OMP lines of "inal_H_f_stress.F" as,

   >!!$OMP parallel default(shared)